 In mathematics, a Kaprekar number for a given base is a non-negative integer, the representation of whose square in that base can be split into two parts that add up to the original number again.
 For instance, 45 is a Kaprekar number, because 45² = 2025 and 20+25 = 45.

-You are given the two positive integers and , where is lower than .
-Write a program to determine how many Kaprekar numbers are there in the range between and (both inclusive) and display them all.
+Given two positive integers and where is lower than , write a program to print the modified Kaprekar numbers in the range between and , inclusive.

-Output each Kaprekar number in the given range, space-separated on a single line.
-If no Kaprekar numbers exist in the given range, print INVALID RANGE.
+Output each modified Kaprekar number in the given range, space-separated on a single line.
+If no modified Kaprekar numbers exist in the given range, print INVALID RANGE.

 1 9 45 55 99